OFEV offers a range of services to help streamline the fulfillment process

 - Helping you manage the OFEV fulfillment process

-- Contacting the specialty pharmacy or OFEV Bridge Program on your behalf to navigate the OFEV process
+- Contacting the specialty pharmacy or OFEV Bridge Program to help you navigate the OFEV process

 - Providing in-person, phone, or email assistance